MTayyab10/How-to-Start-a-Start-up/Lecture 6/Growth.md

 ## More Tactics

-    These are the tactics I want to go through now: Virality, SEO, ESPN, SEM, Affiliates/referral programs.
+    These are the tactics go through now: Virality, SEO, ESPN, SEM, Affiliates/referral programs.

 ### Virality